SerenityOS/serenity/Base/usr/share/man/man1/cal.md

 This program displays a simple calendar.
 If no arguments are specified, the current month is displayed with the current day highlighted.

 Days, months and years are specified with numbers.
-Week starts at Sunday.
+Weeks start at Sunday.

 ## Examples